Submissions are open for Ad Stories! We close on February 15.

 We will let you know how many times the ad stories appeared around the web.
 Ad stories will also be simultaneously published at matchbook in Volume 4.

 Submit up to four ad stories in one document here.
 At this time, matchbook is able to pay $10 per accepted ad story.

 We look for works of short fiction and indeterminate prose.
 Like our name suggests, we are interested in literary art that manages brevity without sacrificing fullness.
 We like narrative, but we also like work that uses form to express something about the time in which we live.

 Send unpublished work.
-Sim subs are fine.
+Simultaneous submissions are fine.
 Being a writer is hard.